DataDog/hiring-engineers/answers.md

 ![ubuntu host tags](https://github.com/draav/hiring-engineers/raw/solutions-engineer/screenshots/host_tagging.png)

 ### Install Postgres and Integrate with Datadog
-Now that the Datadog agent is on the image we can set up integrations with any applications running.
+The Datadog agent is now on the image, so we can set up integrations with any applications running.
 Integrations are available for [hundreds of applications](https://docs.datadoghq.com/integrations/).
-We will be setting up a [PostgreSQL service](https://wiki.postgresql.org/wiki/PostgreSQL_For_Development_With_Vagrant#Vagrant).
-The default Vagrant setup files listed in the Postgres wiki worked fine for me, so I will just merge both Vagrantfiles, and import the relevant files into my repo.
+We will be setting up a [PostgreSQL DB system](https://www.postgresql.org/about/).
+The default Vagrant setup files listed in the [Postgres wiki](https://wiki.postgresql.org/wiki/PostgreSQL_For_Development_With_Vagrant#Vagrant) worked fine for me, so I will just merge both Vagrantfiles, and import the relevant files into my repo.

 Our new Vagrantfile looks like this: